NLP-CISUC/FlowDisco/README.md

 1. docker compose build platform-uplink
 2. docker compose run platform-uplink

-In my example it is: docker run -v C:/Users/patricia/platform/:/mnt/mydata platform-uplink

 ## Generate the PDF Markov flow

 After running the code, we see that the .dot file has been added to the 'results' folder ;